 - User configuration: username, email, domain

-As an inSync user, all you have to do is enroll the Android device, and install the inSync mobile app from AirWatch.
-In quick and easy steps, you can install and monitor the inSync mobile app on all Android user devices in your organization.
-This allows you to have complete visibility of all Android devices in your organization on which the inSync mobile app is installed.
+As a inSync user, all you have to do is enroll the Android device, and install the inSync Mobile App from AirWatch.
+In quick and easy steps, you can install and monitor the inSync Mobile App on all Android user devices in your organization.
+This allows you to have complete visibility of all Android devices in your organization on which the inSync Mobile App is installed.

 |Step no.||What happens|

-inSync administrator generates the mass deployment token from the inSync Master Management Console.
+Administrator generates the mass deployment token from the inSync Management Console.

 For generating the mass deployment token, see the following topics:

 Administrator executes the following tasks, and provides the information to AirWatch Server:

 AirWatch Server syncs the mass deployment token, IP address, user's email ID, and configuration policies with the inSync Mobile App.